World: Theories of modality

-The world-concept plays an important role in many modern theories of modality, usually in the form of possible worlds.
+The world-concept plays a role in many modern theories of modality, sometimes in the form of possible worlds.
 A possible world is a complete and consistent way how things could have been.
 The actual world is a possible world since the way things are is a way things could have been.
-But there are many other ways things could have been besides how they actually are.
+There are many other ways things could have been besides how they actually are.
 For example, Hillary Clinton did not win the 2016 US election, but she could have won them.
 So there is a possible world in which she did.
 There is a vast number of possible worlds, one corresponding to each such difference, no matter how small or big, as long as no outright contradictions are introduced this way.

 Possible worlds are often conceived as abstract objects, for example, in terms of non-obtaining states of affairs or as maximally consistent sets of propositions.
 On such a view, they can even be seen as belonging to the actual world.
 Another way to conceive possible worlds, made famous by David Lewis, is as concrete entities.
 On this conception, there is no important difference between the actual world and possible worlds: both are conceived as concrete, inclusive and spatiotemporally connected.
 The only difference is that the actual world is the world we live in, while other possible worlds are not inhabited by us but by our counterparts.
 Everything within a world is spatiotemporally connected to everything else but the different worlds do not share a common spacetime: They are spatiotemporally isolated from each other.
 This is what makes them separate worlds.

 It has been suggested that, besides possible worlds, there are also impossible worlds.
 Possible worlds are ways things could have been, so impossible worlds are ways things could not have been.
 Such worlds involve a contradiction, like a world in which Hillary Clinton both won and lost the 2016 US election.
 Both possible and impossible worlds have in common the idea that they are totalities of their constituents.